jpoehls/zduck.com/_posts/2014/2014-04-16-go-101-string-or-byte-slice.md

 ---
-title: "Go 101: String or Byte Slice"
+title: "Go 101: String or Byte Slice?"
 layout: post
 categories: golang
 description: "Go has two ways of representing text.
 Don't be confused.
 Let's walk through the differences and when to use what."